 A beauty mark can be an attractive accent, but moles can appear in areas that are uncomfortable or unwanted.
 Moles can also be linked to skin cancer.
-At Knight Dermatology Institute in Lake Mary and Orlando, Florida, the expert team can evaluate suspicious moles and remove any that are precancerous or aesthetically displeasing.
+At Knight Dermatology Institute in Lake Mary, Winter Park, Melbourne, and Orlando, Florida, the expert team can evaluate suspicious moles and remove any that are precancerous or aesthetically displeasing.
 Call one of the locations or book a consultation using the online tool if you’re concerned about any moles on your face or body.

 Moles typically show up as brown spots but can have a variety of characteristics.
 Normal moles are tan, brown, black, red, blue, or pink.
 Their texture varies, and may be smooth, wrinkled, flat, or raised.
 Moles are usually oval or round and may have hair growing from them.
 Most moles are smaller than 1/4-inch in diameter, or about the size of a pencil eraser.
 Most moles are harmless, and people typically have 10-40 on their bodies.